joelkoz/signalk-hour-meter/README.md

 that you specify.
 Based on the monitored value, the plugin will emit both a total *runTime* value, as well as an optional *status* value that is a simple "ON" or "OFF"

+## Configuration
+To configure a new device, select `Server -> Plugin Config -> Hour meter` from the node server menu.
+To add a new device definition, press the blue **+** button.
+You can define more than one device if you would like.
+Simply repeat this step for each device you want to track.

+The `Device name` is both a name you make up for the device, as well as an identifier used for the device in the Json API to retrieve history reports via software.
+You can include spaces and punctuation in the device name if you wish (they will be removed to create the device identifier), but once you set the name and start collecting data, do not change it.
+The device identifier, which is derived from the `Device name` is also used for the file name for the history storage.
+Changing the name will cause a new history file to be created, losing all your previous data.

+The `SignalK value that indicates device is on` is the SignalK path that is monitored by the plugin to determine if the device is on.
+This value should already be created and reported by some other component of your system

+The `SignalK timeout (secs)` is the number of seconds of "data silence" the hour meter plugin should tolerate before assuming the device has been turned off.
+The smaller this number, the quicker the plugin can determine the device has actually been turned off.
+However, you don't want it so small that the plugin starts reporting sporadic 'on/off/on' situations.
+The default value of 30 seconds is usually a good number.

+The `SignalK path to output hour meter data` indicates the SignalK path the plugin will use to report total "life to date" run time.
+Note that the existing SignalK specification already has definitions for many paths you may want to use.
+They all end in `runTime`, so if you do end up making up a new path, ending the name in `runTime` will at least stay consistent.
+If you leave this field blank, no run time data will be reported on the SignalK stream.
+The plugin will still log run history, and can still report the status (below) if that path is defined.

+The `SignalK path to output device status` is used to report "ON" or "OFF" on the SignalK data stream.
+If you do not want this report, leave this field blank.

+The `Hours already on device` allows you to enter a starting hour count for the device.
+This is useful if you have an analog hour meter on the device you can take a reading off of.
+You can periodically adjust this value if the reported hours starts to drift from the actual hours.
+The hour meter plugin always reports total run time as "monitored run time plus hours already on device", so changing this value after run time data has already recorded will in fact change the hours reported.

+The `Reporting interval (secs)` indicates how often the run time and/or status will be sent over the SignalK data stream when the device is on.

 ## Reviewing the Data
 The Hour Meter plugin installs a simple Webapp interface that allows you to review the data it has recorded.
 You can view this data in a web browser using the path `/signalk-hour-meter`.
 For example: